kmorris896/rapture-discord-server-documentation/channel_text/service-area/economy.md

 -- "FlowerShopCommands" disabled
 -- all other gambling games can be played in <#758133041213210635>
 - **games**
--- only the `.pick` command are available in the chat channels -- all other games can be played in <#758133041213210635>
+-- only the `.pick` and `.plant` commands are available in the chat channels -- all other games can be played in <#758133041213210635>

 Please note that this is very experimental.
 I'll try to keep settings relatively stable but data loss (and thus accumulated peels) is possible.
 Don't go *too* wild claiming peels.